Michael Charles Beck

 Birth Date: 10/2/1954

 Beck commanded Constitution from a symbolic command to an active administration.
 He also changed the way public tours were given, which reversed a declining trend in visitation to the ship.
 To celebrate its bicentennial in July 1997, Constitution sailed under its own power for the first time in 116 years.
 To prepare for such a journey, Beck created the “Pennies Campaign,” which raised over $500,000 from schoolchildren across the country to buy new sails and prepare for sea.
 Beck trained the crew and triumphantly sailed the ship to Marblehead Harbor on July 20-21, 1997.
-He also invited former Commanding Officer David Cashman to be aboard as the “Honorary Navigator.”
+He also invited former Commanding Officer David Cashman to be aboard as the “honorary navigator.”
 In 1997, Beck was awarded the William J. Diffley award, which honors departing directors of Historic Naval Ships Association Fleet Member organizations who have contributed in some great measure to the success of their historic ships.
 He also was awarded the Legion of Merit.
+As a result of his accomplishments on USS Constitution, Beck was the youngest person ever selected for and awarded the Arleigh Burke Leadership Award by the Navy League of the United States.

 U.S. Navy Photo